DanielSaccardo/Cryptos_Information/README.md

 # Cryptos_Information
-A simple python script that gives you cryptos informations
+A simple python script that gives you cryptos information